-- 7 Each of the RR values acquired by non-contact methods is the standard deviation of a - 8 minimum of 57,000 height point measurements on 1 m and thus it can be argued that it is a - 9 representative number for this land unit.
-While most sensors are reported with accuracy - estimates, the actual accuracy of the field data are affected by environmental factors, which - ideally should be known before using the method (Barneveld et al., 2013).
-For future studies - 12 it will be useful to make thorough accuracy tests under field conditions, for instance with - objects of known dimensions placed in the field.
-This will especially be interesting for the - 14 Xtion Pro in order to fully assess the potential for this sensor in earth science studies.
+Each of the RR values acquired by non-contact methods is the standard deviation of a minimum of 57 000 height point measurements on $1 \text{ m}^2$ and thus it can be argued that it is a representative number for this land unit.
+While most sensors are reported

+- that it is a representative number for this land unit.
+While most sensors are reported with accuracy estimates, the actual accuracy of the field data are affected by environmental factors, which ideally should be known before using the method (Barneveld et al., 2013).
+For future studies it will be useful to make thorough accuracy tests under field conditions, for instance with objects of known dimensions placed in the field.
+This - will especially be interesting for the Xtion Pro in order to fully assess the potential for this sensor in earth science studies.